 Our perception of today’s 24x7 security operations center will eventually be replaced with the second generation of AI-led security technology – leaving human operators to focus on business continuity and critical support issues.

 However, just as AI is a boon to the defender, so too is it to the attacker.
 Defense contractors and governments around the world are already using AI to sift through great lakes of network data and intelligence, and hunt for exploitable weaknesses.
 Just as fast as armies introduced tanks to warfare, tank-on-tank warfare became a necessity.
 AI-on-AI warfare has just begun.

 If there’s one thing to be learned from the last century’s technology history, it’s that all the important advances are eventually consumerized.
 As such, in the next 25 years, I anticipate that AI defense systems will unleash unimaginable ways to combat cyber threats.

-Gunter Ollmann is chief security officer at Vectra.
-He has nearly 30 years of information security experience in an array of cyber security consulting and research roles.
-Before joining Vectra, Günter was CTO of Domain Services at NCC Group, where he drove strategy ...
+Gunter Ollmann serves as CTO for security and helps drive the cross-pillar strategy for the cloud and AI security groups at Microsoft.
+He has over three decades of information security experience in an array of cyber security consulting and research roles.
+Before to joining ...
 View Full Bio